helenalvp/helenalvp/README.md

 # Hey, I'm Helena
-I am a web developer.
 I have a passion for learning and unleashing my creativity in multiple outlets.
-I'm currently focusing on React.js projects as well as finishing up my personal blog site I'm creating from scratch in .NET.

 ## About Me